mathiasarens/loopback4-acceptance-tests-with-in-memory-sql-database-docker-example/README.md

 This Loopback 4 example includes

 1. in-memory acceptance tests and a postgresql datasource for development/production.
-2. configurations updates to run in a docker container
+2. optimisations to run tests in a docker container
-3. Optimisations for CircleCI
+3. setup for CircleCI
 4. Visual Studio Code launch.json for debugging

 Tests run in a docker container on [CircleCI](https://circleci.com)

-# Modifications to standard configuration
+# Modifications to standard configurations

-## Stop loopback 4 booter from picking up development datasources during tests

 The most difficult part in the configuration is to stop the loopback 4 booter in the acceptance tests from picking up the developement/production datasource during app.boot() command.
 This causes a ConnectException in a docker container without a postgresql installation.
 Therefore I nulled the bootOptions in [src/application.ts](https://github.com/mathiasarens/loopback4-acceptance-tests-with-in-memory-sql-database-docker-example/blob/master/src/application.ts) from